argoproj/argo-workflows/docs/memoization.md

 ## Cache Method

 Currently, caching can only be performed with config-maps.
 This allows you to easily manipulate cache entries manually through `kubectl` and the Kubernetes API without having to go through Argo.
+All cache config-maps must have the label `workflows.argoproj.io/configmap-type: Cache` to be used as a cache.
+This prevents accidental access to other important config-maps in the system

 ## Using Memoization